(c) NetKnights GmbH 2025, https://netknights.it

 :param request:

-:param action:
+:param serial:

 :return: